Authentic Italian Bread Recipe like Cheesy Bread and Others

 Dissolve yeast in water in mixing bowl; add sugar, salt, garlic salt, cheese and 2 cups of flour.

-Beat mixture until smooth; add enough of remaining flour to form soft dough.
+Beat mixture until smooth; add enough of remaining flour to form soft dough(Not sticky).

 Turn dough onto floured surface; knead until smooth and elastic about 6 to 8 minutes.